michaelkolesidis/javascript-software-synthesizer/CONTRIBUTING.md

 [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
 [Git Commit Msg](http://karma-runner.github.io/1.0/dev/git-commit-msg.html)

-### The JSS-01 is in active development, so if you have any ideas or want to help, feel free to:
+## The JSS-01 is in active development, so if you have any ideas or want to help, feel free to

 0. Start by creating an issue, so proposed changes can be discussed
 1. Fork the Project